How can I check if my hard drive is working properly?

 The Truth about Windows Check Disk Tool

-A general word of warning; it's extremely important to use CHKDSK with caution.
+A general word of warning: use CHKDSK with caution.
 The incorrect use of CHKDSK can do more harm than good and can permanently destroy data that may otherwise have been recoverable.

 What Can SMART Tools Offer?

-SMART tools normally perform several different tests with the hard drive.
-For example, there's a ‘fast SMART check’ which queries the most important indicators in the firmware of the hard drive (according to the manufacturer's definition).
-These indicators include bad sectors, reassigned sectors, the number of spin starts of the spindle until it reaches full speed (Spin Retry Counts), and many others.
-The most important tests are ‘Drive Self Test (DST),’ ‘Short Test,’ or the ‘Long Test,' where every single sector of the hard drive is read.
+SMART tools can perform several different tests on the hard drive.
+For example, there's a ‘fast SMART check’ that queries the most important indicators in the firmware of the hard drive (according to the manufacturer's definition).
+These indicators include bad sectors, reassigned sectors, the number of spin starts until the spindle reaches full speed (Spin Retry Counts), and many others.
+The most important tests are ‘Drive Self-Test (DST),’ ‘Short Test,’ and the ‘Long Test,' where every single sector of the hard drive is read.
 This process can take an extremely long time.
-Different tests provide different types of information in their reports, allowing you to build a picture of the overall health of the drive.
+Different tests provide different types of information, allowing you to build a picture of the overall health of the drive.
 An overview of some of the tools available can be found here.

 Know the Manufacturer's Tools

-Many hard drive manufacturers embed their own diagnostic tools within their devices, which present large quantities of important information and make it available to the user.
-In addition, some of the tools can change the hard drive settings; however manufacturers usually reject any responsibility for data loss that has resulted from using their tools, so be careful!
+Many hard drive manufacturers embed their own diagnostic tools within their devices, which can present large quantities of important information to the user.
+In addition, some of the tools can change the hard drive settings; however, manufacturers usually reject any responsibility for data loss that has resulted from using their tools, so be careful!

 The information provided by these supplied or downloadable tools depends on the specific producer.
 They usually list defects and give the option to repair problematic sectors.
 As mentioned before, using these tools is at your own risk.
 Here are some links to the free diagnostic tools from Seagate, Western Digital, Hitachi and Fujitsu: